TaylorJadin/jadin.me/content/posts/2023/06/upgrading-postgres-in-docker/index.md

 ```bash
 docker-compose exec postgres pg_dumpall -U bavatube > dump.sql
 ```
-`docker-compose exec postgres` tells Docker to execute `pg_dumpall -U bavatube` inside our postgres container, and then `> dump.sql` redirects that output to a file so we can restore it later.
+`docker-compose exec postgres` tells Docker to execute the command `pg_dumpall -U bavatube` inside our postgres container, and then `> dump.sql` redirects that output to a file so we can restore it later.

 ### Stop all containers and delete the database
 ```bash